On Bayesian Mechanics: A Physics of and by Beliefs: Introduction

-The aim of this paper is to present a rigorous, but reader-friendly\footnote{The fields encompassing Bayesian mechanics, the free energy principle, and the maximum entropy principle are inherently technical ones that presuppose and leverage detailed formal constructs and concepts.
-Although we aim for this paper to be relatively self-contained, we assume that the reader has a working knowledge of dynamical systems theory (specifically, the state or phase space formalism), calculus (especially ordinary and stochastic differential equations), and probability or information theory.} introduction to a field of study that has begun to emerge and consolidate over the last decade, called Bayesian mechanics, which might provide the first steps towards a general mechanics of self-organising and complex adaptive systems \cite{Friston2019, DaCosta2021, Friston2021a, Ueltzhoffer2020, Sakthivadivel2022a, Sakthivadivel2022b}.
-Bayesian mechanics involves modelling physical systems that look as if they encode probabilistic beliefs\footnote{We highlight the distinction between two meanings of the word belief: a probabilistic one, where the term ``belief'' is used in the technical sense of Bayesian statistics; and a propositional or folk understanding of the term, common in philosophy and cognitive science, which entails some kind of semantic content with verification conditions (e.g., truth-conditional ones).
-In this paper, we always mean the former, probabilistic sense of ``belief.''} about the environment in which they are embedded, and in particular, about the ways in which they are coupled to that environment.
+In this paper, we aim to introduce a field of study that has begun to emerge and consolidate over the last decade\textemdash called Bayesian mechanics\textemdash which might provide the first steps towards a general mechanics of self-organising and complex adaptive systems \cite{Friston2019, DaCosta2021, Friston2021a, Ueltzhoffer2020, Sakthivadivel2022a, Sakthivadivel2022b}.
+Bayesian mechanics involves modelling physical systems that look as if they encode probabilistic beliefs about the environment in which they are embedded, and in particular, about the ways in which they are coupled to that environment.
 Bayesian mechanics thereby purports to provide a mathematically principled explanation of the striking property of all things that exist over some time period, namely: that they come to acquire the statistics of their embedding environment, and seem thereby to encode a probabilistic representation of that environment \cite{RN1250, RN1096}.
-Bayesian mechanics is premised on the idea that the physical mechanics of particular kinds of systems are systematically related to the probabilistic, informational mechanics of the beliefs that they encode.
-Bayesian mechanics describes physical systems in terms of two conjugate (information) geometries: the space of physical states of a system, and a simultaneous space of beliefs.
-Bayesian mechanics is premised on the conjugation of the \textit{dynamics of the beliefs} of a system (i.e., their time evolution in a space of beliefs) and the \textit{physical dynamics} of the system encoding those beliefs (i.e., their time evolution in a space of possible states of trajectories) \cite{Sakthivadivel2022b, DaCosta2021}.
+Bayesian mechanics is premised on the idea that the physical mechanics of particular kinds of systems are systematically related to a mechanics of information, or the mechanics of the probabilistic beliefs that such systems encode.
+Bayesian mechanics describes physical systems in terms of a pair of complementary spaces linked by certain laws of motion: the space of probability distributions over the physical states of a system (the beliefs of an observer about its environment, say), and a simultaneous space of probability distributions encoded or entailed by the system, which are linked by approximate Bayesian inference.
+Bayesian mechanics is premised on the conjugation of the \textit{dynamics of the beliefs} of a system (i.e., their time evolution in a space of beliefs) and the \textit{physical dynamics} of the system encoding those beliefs (i.e., their time evolution in a space of possible states of trajectories) \cite{Sakthivadivel2022b, DaCosta2021}; the resulting mathematical structure is known as a ``conjugate information geometry'' in \cite{Friston2019}, where one should note that ``conjugate'' is a synonym for ``adjoint'' or ``dual'').
 Using the tools of Bayesian mechanics, we can form mechanical theories for a self-organising system that looks as if it is modelling its embedding environment.
-Thus, Bayesian mechanics describes the image of a physical system as a flow in a conjugate space of beliefs, and describes the systematic relationships between both perspectives.
+Thus, Bayesian mechanics describes the image of a physical system as a flow in a conjugate space of probabilistic beliefs held by the system, and describes the systematic relationships between both perspectives.